mkdym/NDISDriverInst/README.md

 ### Features

 * This library is based on WDK sample bindview which is a dialogue based executable program.
-* Currently, it only supports NetService driver.
-Certainly, you can modify it to support Client and Protocol driver.
+* You can use it to install/uninstall driver and query its install-state.

 ### Build